Careers on Screen

 We appreciated the story and positive feedback from just one of the many Secondary and alternative schools using BECOME.

-The filters enable students to discover so many options they may not have thought of before!
-For a student interested in Maths, Sports and the Arts - what about being a sports psychologist, a coach or ascout?
+Filters enable students to discover so many options they may not have thought of before!
+For a student interested in Maths, Sports and the Arts - what about being a sports psychologist, a coach or a scout?
 A statistician would use mathematics skills.
 A sports reporter - or a fashion designer - use a range of creative and arts skills to communicate, design and inspire people about sports stories.
+The image of the app below shows career areas that relate to Maths, Sport and The Arts.

 Clicking on Fashion Designers, we find many options again, from fashion advisors to stylists, specialist designers for uniforms, sporting gear, athletic shoes and hats, designers for the theatre, dance and film.
 There are merchandisers, product developers and more.